applicaster/developer.applicaster.com/book/plugins-manifest/fields/multi-select.md

 ### Description

 Creates an input that allows selection of multiple values.
 Selected values are shown as green labels.
-The default value is an empty array (no values).
+Initial value is an empty `Array`.

 ### Example